 - Semi-private room (or a private room if medically necessary)

 - Meals including special diets

 - Regular nursing services

 - Costs of special care units (such as intensive care or coronary care units)

 - Drugs and medications

 - Lab tests

 - X-rays and other radiology services

 - Necessary surgical and medical supplies

 - Use of appliances, such as wheelchairs

 - Operating and recovery room costs

 - Physical, occupational, and speech language therapy

 - Inpatient substance abuse services

-In-Network and Out-of-Network:
+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+Transplant providers may be local or outside of the service area.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If Simpra Advantage (PPO I-SNP) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

-\$1,600 deductible.
+\$1,632 deductible.

-Days 1 to 60: \$0 copayment each day.
+Days 1 - 60: \$0 copayment each day

-Days 61 - 90: \$400 copayment each day.
+Days 61 - 90: \$408 copayment each day

-Days 91 - 150: \$800 copayment each day (lifetime reserve days).
+Days 91 - 150: \$816 copayment each day (lifetime reserve days)

 Medicare hospital benefit periods apply.
-A benefit period begins on the first day you go to a Medicarecovered inpatient hospital or a skilled nursing facility.

-The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
-If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
+A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing facility.
+The benefit period ends when you have not been an inpatient at any hospital or SNF for 60 days in a row.
+If you go to the hospital (or SNP) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.

-Cost shares are applied starting on the first day of admission and do not include the day of discharge.
+Copayment amounts are applied starting on the first day of admission and do not include the day of discharge.